Have you heard of the term mental hoardering?

 What I can say from practicing the art of surrendering to being is that it connects me to my presence, my power and my purpose which are The Empowerment Principles I teach my clients.
 This helps them step into their presence, power and purpose and live life in alignment with who they truly are.

 I get surges of creativity, insight and clarity on where my life needs to go next.
-Decision making and action-taking are a lot more effortless.
+Decision making and action-taking are a lot more effortful.

 I usually experience this urge to do nothing about once a month, or every two months.
 This doesn’t need to be long.
 It could be 2 hours a week or a whole day just dedicated to being.
 To pottering and letting myself be or even discovering what does this being look like or feel like.
 It usually coincides leading up to my menstrual cycle.
 Take note women because it’s your body’s way of letting you know that you need to stop and recharge.